JSON Web Tokens (JWT) in Java

 Spring Boot JSON Web Token REST web сервис Swagger Junit 5

-Create a maven project and plug in the necessary dependencies in pom.xml
+To create a Maven project and include the required dependencies in the pom.xml file.

 The MIT project will be used as the main library to work with JWT ref on GitHubauth0/java-jwt